 The H-E-B Study Room is open by appointment only.
 Contact Holly Borham, Associate Curator of Prints, Drawings and European Art at 512-471-9208 or at firstname.lastname@example.org with further questions about researching the prints and drawings collection.

 Located within the Julia Matthews Wilkinson Center for Prints and Drawings, the H-E-B Study Room is a public study center designed to accommodate classes, individual scholars, collectors, connoisseurs, and museum visitors who wish to study and enjoy works of art owned by the Blanton Museum of Art.
-Named for Julia Matthews Wilkinson (B.F.A.
-1970), the department houses its collections, as well as curatorial offices, a preparator’s workspace, and a small reference library.
+Named for Julia Matthews Wilkinson, who received a Bachelor of Fine Arts from UT in 1970, the department houses its collections, as well as curatorial offices, a preparator’s workspace, and a small reference library.